 Speed Run: From gaming: a session of play in which the goal is to finish the game or level as quickly as possible.

-A speed run does not mean a drop in quality.
-Instead we focus on getting the most valuable takeaways from the experience in a fraction of the time.
+To be clear, a speed run does not mean work quality will drop.
+Instead, we focus on getting the most valuable takeaways from the experience in a fraction of the time.

 The Tech Sprint

-Knapp says the goal of a Tech Sprint is to “solve big problems and test new ideas in just five days.”
-Here is the basic outline:
+Knapp says the goal of a Tech Sprint is to solve big problems and test new ideas in just five days.